timescale/docs/api/num_vals.md

 Get the number of values contained in a percentile estimate.
 This saves space when you need both a count and a percentile estimate as part of a continuous aggregate.
-You can compute a single percentile estimator and do not need to specify a separate  `count` aggregate, just extract the `num_vals` from the percentile estimator.
+You can compute a single percentile estimator by extracting the `num_vals` from the percentile estimator.
+You do not need to specify a separate `count` aggregate.

 *   For more information about statistical aggregate functions, see the [hyperfunctions documentation][hyperfunctions-stats-agg].